Quantifying multilevel coherence and multipartite correlation based on $\alpha$-affinity: Introduction

-Although significant progress has been made in quantum coherence, most studies focus on the existence of non-trivial superpositions, which is insufficient for fully understanding the role of quantum superposition in various applications.
-A more refined characterization of quantum coherence is required, that is, multilevel coherence \cite{Regula2017,Chin2017,RingbauerBromleyPRX2018,RegulaPianiNJP2018,JohnstonLiPRA2018}.
-Ringbauer et al. have generalized the standard resource-theoretic framework of coherence to the framework of multilevel coherence \cite{RingbauerBromleyPRX2018}, which encompasses multilevel coherence-free states, $k$-coherent-preserving operations (including $k$-incoherent operations), and a measure of multilevel coherence.
-Although there are various coherence measures in the standard resource theory of coherence, there are few multilevel coherence measures under the framework of multilevel coherence resource theory.
-An efficient measure of multilevel coherence, namely the robustness of multilevel coherence $R_k^g(\rho)$, has been proposed in \cite{RingbauerBromleyPRX2018}, which satisfies several conditions of a multilevel coherence measure, such as non-negativity, convexity, and monotonicity on average under $k$-incoherence operations.
+Although significant progress has been made in quantum coherence, most studies focus on the existence of non-trivial superpositions, which is insufficient for fully understanding the role of quantum superposition.
+Therefore, a more refined characterization of quantum coherence is required, namely, multilevel coherence \cite{Regula2017,Chin2017,RingbauerBromleyPRX2018,RegulaPianiNJP2018,JohnstonLiPRA2018}.
+Ringbauer et al. generalized the standard resource-theoretic framework of coherence to multilevel coherence \cite{RingbauerBromleyPRX2018}, which includes multilevel coherence-free states, $k$-coherent-preserving operations (including $k$-incoherent operations), and a measure of multilevel coherence.
+Although there are various coherence measures in the standard resource theory of coherence, relatively few multilevel coherence measures have been developed within the resource theory of multilevel coherence.
+An efficient measure of multilevel coherence, namely the robustness of multilevel coherence $R_k^g(\rho)$, has been proposed in \cite{RingbauerBromleyPRX2018}, which satisfies several conditions for a multilevel coherence measure, such as nonnegativity, convexity, and monotonicity on average under $k$-incoherent operations.
 Additionally, this measure can be obtained through multilevel coherence witness experiments.
-Another standard robustness of multilevel coherence $R_k^s(\rho)$ has also been proposed \cite{JohnstonLiPRA2018}, but the standard robustness of multilevel coherence $R_1^s(\rho)$ is ineffective.
-These two the robustness of multilevel coherence measures are related by $R_k^g(\rho)\leq R_k^s(\rho)$, with equality holding when $\rho$ is a pure state \cite{JohnstonLiPRA2018}.
-Based on the fidelity, the geometric measure of multilevel coherence $C_G^{(k)}(\rho)$ has been introduced and presented the analytic expression of this measure for arbitrary pure states \cite{RegulaPianiNJP2018}.
+The standard robustness of multilevel coherence $R_k^s(\rho)$ has also been proposed \cite{JohnstonLiPRA2018}.
+However, the standard robustness of multilevel coherence $R_1^s(\rho)$ is not faithful.
+These two robustness measures of multilevel coherence are related by $R_k^g(\rho)\leq R_k^s(\rho)$, with equality holding when $\rho$ is a pure state \cite{JohnstonLiPRA2018}.
+Based on fidelity, the geometric measure of multilevel coherence $C_G^{(k)}(\rho)$ has been introduced, and an analytic expression for arbitrary pure states has been presented \cite{RegulaPianiNJP2018}.